RRFayad/typescript-course/README.md

   - npm install -g typescript
   - tsc filename (in the terminal)
   - It will compile to a regular JS file

+#### 5. TS Advantages

+- Types!

+  - Better auto completion and built in error

+- next-gen JS Features (will be compiled for older Browsers)

+- Non-JS features, such as Interfaces and Generics

+- Meta-Programming Features like Decorators

+- Rich Config Options

+- Tooling fot IDEs (even in non-TS projects)